Director

 I don't know for sure, but I'd bet my entire movie collection, and a few action figures, that there was some loose inspiration pulled from Kubrick's movie.

-In The House by the Cemetery, there's a little boy who has some sort of remote viewing, or ESP, mind power and who's visited by a little girl from time to time, a father who's preoccupied with his research work, a big fancy place where people were previously murdered (not nearly as big as the Overlook Hotel, but still fancy and dark) and a worrisome mother who tends to fret and scream a lot (for good reason, of course.)
-If you haven't seen The Shining, these are elements both movies have in common.
+In The House by the Cemetery, there's a little boy who has some sort of remote viewing, or ESP, mind power and who's visited by a little girl from time to time.
+There's also a father who's preoccupied with his research work.
+And this all takes place in a big fancy place where people were previously murdered (not nearly as big as the Overlook Hotel, but still fancy and dark).
+There's also a worrisome mother who tends to fret and scream a lot.
+If you've seen The Shining, this should sound familiar.

-The movie starts off with horror right away.
+The movie starts off right away with horror.
 There's a young girl roaming an abandoned house looking for her boyfriend.
 But much to her disappointment, she finds his dead body stabbed with a pair of scissors.
-Things go from bad to worse for her night as she's then stabbed in the head with a knife.
+Things go from bad to worse for her as she's then stabbed in the head with a knife.
 Someone or something unseen then drags her body into the basement.

 As the family is getting ready to move, Lucy shows Bob a picture of the house.
 The boy notices a young girl staring out of the window in the picture.
 She disappears when he points her out to his mom.

 As they travel to the town of New Whitby, Boston, where Oak Mansion is located, Bob's parents leave him in the car as they make a stop to collect the keys to the mansion.
-While he's waiting, he sees the same little girl, Mae (Silvia Collatina), from the picture, standing across the street.
-She communicates to him with the shinin...oops, I mean, telepathically warning him not go into Oak Mansion.
+While he's waiting, he sees the same little girl from the picture, Mae (Silvia Collatina), standing across the street.
+She communicates to him with the shining...oops, I mean, telepathically warning him not go into Oak Mansion.

-But, the family moves into the old place, which needs work inside.
+But the family moves into the old place, which is in dire need to work and renovations.

 One obvious oddity about the house is that the basement door is nailed shut.
 If that's not a red flag, then what is?

-As the family is getting used to their new home, a girl named Ann (Ania Pieroni) shows up claiming she's the babysitter that the real estate agent the family had picked up the house keys from had promised to find for their son.
-They welcome her in, though she acts hesitant a little too often.
+As the family is getting used to their new digs, a girl named Ann (Ania Pieroni) shows up claiming she's the babysitter that the real estate agent they picked up the house keys from had promised to find for their son.
+They welcome her in, though she acts hesitant.

 I get the impression there's some sort of attraction or...something...between her and Norman.

-As the family settles in, Lucy finds a grave marker with the name Jacob Tess Freudstein in the floor covered under a rug, right in the middle of the house.
+As everyone settles in, Lucy finds a grave marker with the name Jacob Tess Freudstein in the floor covered under a rug, right in the middle of the house.
 That's stranger than the basement door being nailed shut.

-Norman plays it off as normal claiming old houses often have indoor graves because harsh long winters made it difficult to bury the dead back in the day.
+Norman plays it off as normal claiming old houses often have indoor graves because harsh long winters causing the ground to freeze made it difficult to bury the dead back in the day.

-The scene is both horrific and laughable.
+It's a scene that's both horrific and laughable.
 Watching a grown man repeatedly fight and stab a bat latched to his hand is hilarious.
-Bravo performance to Norman and the fake bat!
+Bravo performance for Norman and the fake bat!

-After the incident which freaks out Norman, his attention goes from researching old homes to researching Freudstein.
+After this epic battle, his attention goes from researching old homes to researching Freudstein.

 Things really begin to escalate as whatever or whomever is in the basement begins to emerge.